google/osv-scanner/docs/github-action.md

 {:toc}
 </details>

-OSV-Scanner is offered as a CI/CD Action.
+OSV-Scanner is available as a CI/CD Action.
 We currently offer two different reusable workflows for Github:

 1. A workflow that triggers a scan with each [pull request](./github-action.md#scan-on-pull-request) and will only report new vulnerabilities introduced through the pull request.
 2. A workflow that performs a full vulnerability scan, which can be configured to scan on pushes or a [regular schedule](./github-action.md#scheduled-scans).
 The full vulnerability scan can also be configured to run [on release](./github-action.md#scan-on-release) to prevent releasing with known vulnerabilities in dependencies.